-While there are many reasons why your indoor jungle can suddenly start to lose its luster, there are a handful of common plant mistakes experts see people make all the time.
+While there are many reasons why your indoor plants can suddenly start to lose their luster, there are a handful of common plant mistakes experts see people make all the time.
 And there’s a good chance we’ve all made at least a couple of them.
 Whether you’re hoping to avoid any problems in the future or are trying to figure out where the heck you went wrong, here’s exactly what you should know about keeping your plants in tip-top shape.

 The 6 most common plant mistakes to avoid